DryCreations/pdfproject/planning/tasks.md

 #### 13.1

 Decide whether to implement this via a button/right-click dropdown.
-Once implemented users click to insert a comment.
+Once implemented users click to insert a comment. ( 5 points )

 #### 13.2

 Implement a button to toggle comments.
-Once implemented users could toggle whether comments show.
+Once implemented users could toggle whether comments show. ( 5 points )

 ## User Story 14: As a user, I want a GUI to better work with and the pdf files.